Jeff Bezos' space startup Blue Origin successfully launches and lands the cabin it will use to send you to space

-Blue Origin, the rocket company founded by Amazon's Jeff Bezos, took another step closer on Thursday to launching humans to space with its latest New Shepard mission.
+Blue Origin, the rocket company founded by Amazon's Jeff Bezos, just got another step closer to launching humans to space with its latest New Shepard mission.

 "The upgrades include improvements to environmental features such as acoustics and temperature regulation inside the capsule, crew display panels, and speakers with a microphone and push-to-talk button at each seat," read a statement from Blue Origin before the launch.
 "The mission will also test a number of astronaut communication and safety alert systems.
 The capsule will be outfitted with six seats, including one occupied by Mannequin Skywalker."